Skip to main content

 All visitors to Maddaugh Elementary are asked to register at the office where they will be given a visitor badge to wear.

-Students from other schools or friends of our students are allowed to visit during the school day if there has been prior permission granted by the teacher.
+Students from other schools or friends of our students can visit during the school day if the teacher has prior permission granted.

 SCHOOL FEES